-More formally, we are the Coatsink Software Ltd (“Coatsink”).
-We are a company registered in England and Wales with Company number 07567431 and our registered address is at Sunderland Software Centre, Tavistock Place, Sunderland, Tyne & Wear, SR1 1PB.
+More formally, we are Coatsink Software Ltd. We are a company registered in England and Wales with Company number 07567431 and our registered office is at Sunderland Software Centre, Tavistock Place, Sunderland, Tyne and Wear, SR1 1PB.

 What we do with your information

-- Provide you with updates about our games and other information we feel may be of interest to you; and,
+- Send you updates about our games and other information we feel may be of interest to you;

-We compile statistics about user trends on our website and/or games, which are used by third party organisations to understand how users interact with businesses, brands, and one another online.
+We compile statistics about user trends on our Website, which are used by third-party organizations to understand how users interact with businesses, brands and one another online and to advise about these things.
 These statistics are drawn from a dataset which does not contain any information from which you can be identified.